Painting & Maintenance Information

 After consulting painting professionals, we recommend:

-- Two coats of undercoat over the entire cubby, then
+- Two coats of undercoat over the entire cubby (don't forget under the floor!), then

 - Two coats of a gloss paint over the entire cubby.